ruancomelli/hazmate/README.md

 #### Interacting with the API

-To build the dataset, I will send requests to several Meli API endpoints:
+To build the dataset, I will send requests to several MercadoLibre API endpoints:

 - `https://api.mercadolibre.com/products/search`
 - `https://api.mercadolibre.com/products/$PRODUCT_ID`